-Marinate proteins - Toss paneer and beans with turmeric and some salt.
-Set aside to marinate for at least 5 minutes.
+Marinate chicken - Toss chicken with turmeric and some salt.
+Set aside for at least 5 minutes.

-Heat a Dutch oven with second part of oil over medium heat.
+To heated pan, add second part of oil (portion for saag).
 Add onions, jalapenos, garlic, and ginger.
 Saute until very tender, 4 to 5 minutes.
 Season with some salt.

-Add in ground coriander, cumin, and garam masala.
+Add in ground coriander, cumin, and garam masala (portion for saag).
 Saute until fragrant, ~1 minute more.

 Pour spinach and tomato sauce over aromatics, stirring well to release any browned bits from the bottom of the pan.
 Bring to a simmer and simmer for 5 minutes.